bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 But on the simple protocol level, you go, well, you didn't lose anything.
 But on a higher level, I'm not going to trust you again because you're obviously doing weird because they restored from backup.
 But you know, if you start doing this a lot, people are gonna be like, no, no, I don't trust them anymore.
-So, so if the potential benefit for you is so small, that that social convention that that, if I want to become a big node, I'm not going to get there because I people have noticed that I keep double spending because it's really clear on chain.
+So, so if the potential benefit for you is so small, that that social convention that, if I want to become a big node, I'm not going to get there because I people have noticed that I keep double spending because it's really clear on chain.

-Mark Erhardt: 00:07:47
+Adam Jonas: 00:07:47

 Yeah, but that also changes with high fee environments, right?
-I mean, you start making it more difficult for people to...
+I mean, you start making it more difficult for people.

 Rusty Russell: 00:07:55